quicwg/base-drafts/draft-ietf-quic-transport.md

 needs to describe the format and assigned semantics of any fields in the frame.

 The initial contents of this registry are tabulated in {{frame-types}}.
-Note that the registry does not include the "Packets" and "Special" columns from
+Note that the registry does not include the "Pkts" and "Spec" columns from
 {{frame-types}}.